ddrous/ncflow-torch/README.md

 The same `main.py` in `examples/lotka` can be used (relatively) unchanged for other problems.

 ## ToDos:
-- [ ] Fix the slow self-modulation issues
+- [ ] Fix the slow self-modulation slowdown issues
 - [ ] Test the installation in neutral conda environments

 If you use this work, please cite the corresponding paper: